 You can repeat the process another time or two.
 Each batch will be a bit thinner, but still creamy and coconutty.

 The remains of the coconut meat can be used to make your own coconut flour.

-Dry it completely in the oven and then grind it.
+Dry it in the oven and grind it.
 Now you have your own gluten-free coconut flour that is very rich in fibre.
 You can use it for baking and cooking.

 I’ll do a post about coconut flour soon!

 How to make coconut milk when you don’t have fresh coconut?
 Super easy.